 No excuses for skipping breakfast!
-This healthy Easy Banana Spinach Protein Smoothie recipe takes minutes to make and will keep you full until lunch.
+This healthy, homemade Easy Banana Spinach Protein Smoothie recipe takes minutes to make and will keep you full until lunch.
 It’s a great option to refuel post-workout, too!

 Why put Protein Powder in Smoothies?

 Adding protein powder to smoothies is an easy way to increase your protein intake during the day.
 I always feel fuller longer when I add more protein to my diet.